apache/beam/playground/terraform/README.md

 4. How to install GIT
 * [Git link](https://git-scm.com/download/win) instructions for Windows operation systems
 * [Git Link](https://git-scm.com/download/linux) instructions for Linux operation systems

+5. How to install Docker
+* [Docker link] (https://docs.docker.com/engine/install/) instructions for Windows and Linux operation systems

 After installations of required packages will be completed, you will need to download ***BEAM Playground*** from repository.
 Please open terminal and execute the following command: